-Trip Planner: South Pacific / Australia / Victoria / Mornington Peninsula / Cape Schanck / Historic Sites / Cape Schanck Lighthouse
+Trip Planner: South Pacific / Australia / Victoria / Mornington Peninsula / Cape Schanck / Cape Schanck Lighthouse

 The Cape Schanck Lighthouse was built in 1859 as the second coastal lighthouse in the Australian state of Victoria.
 It is located on the southernmost tip of the Mornington Peninsula.
 The tower was built from limestone, it is tall.
 The light's focal plane is situated above sea level, the light characteristic is the Morse Code letter "N", a long signal of 10.8 seconds followed by a flash.
 Depending on the bearing of the light, the colours are either white (south to west sector) or red (east sector).
 Due to its powerful lantern of one million candela and a first order Fresnel lens, which was installed in 1915, the light has a range of 26nmi.The lighthouse was not only one of the first such buildings in Victoria, it was moreover Australia's first lighthouse tower with stone stairs.
 During the 1970s and 1980s the facility was restored and has since become an attraction for tourists.
 Today there is a museum in the old assistants' quarters.
-Accommodation is available in the old residences of the lighthouse keeper.Put Cape Schanck Lighthouse and other Cape Schanck attractions into our Cape Schanck vacation builder, and watch your holiday take shape.
+Accommodation is available in the old residences of the lighthouse keeper.Plan trip to Cape Schanck with our itinerary maker to find out where to go and what to do.

 Create an itinerary including Cape Schanck Lighthouse